BivinSadler/MSDS_6371_Stat_Foundations/Unit 8/ReadMe.md

 # Unit 8!
-Correlation!
+Midterm Week!
-Unit 8 Materials are in the folder including the HW!
+In this folder you will find several actual midterms from prior semesters as well as several practice problems.